The Closure of the Holden Factory in Australia

 By Simon Telford for Street Machine

-Impact on Other Car Brands
+The Impact of Holdens Closure on Other Brands

 The closure of the Holden factory was part of a broader trend in the Australian automotive industry.
 Other major car manufacturers, such as Ford and Toyota, also ceased local manufacturing operations around the same time.
 This marked the end of over a century of car manufacturing in Australia, which began in the early 20th century.

-Ford
+Ford Australia

 Ford closed its Australian manufacturing plants in 2016.
 The decision was influenced by similar factors that affected Holden, including high production costs and intense competition from imported vehicles.